Clairo: 2017–2018: diary 001 EP

+2019–2020: Immunity

-On May 24, 2019, Clairo released a new single, "Bags", and announced her debut studio album Immunity which was released on August 2, 2019.
-She would further release two more singles from the album "Closer to You" and "Sofia".
+On May 24, 2019, Clairo released a new single, "Bags", and announced her debut studio album Immunity, which was released on August 2, 2019.
+She would further release two more singles from the album, "Closer to You" and "Sofia".
 Following the album's commercial success, Apple Music named Clairo an Up Next artist in August 2019.

 Clairo made her television debut performing "I Wouldn't Ask You" on Jimmy Kimmel Live! in September 2019, before performing "Bags" on The Ellen DeGeneres Show a few days later.
-In December 2019, Clairo won Pop Artist of the Year at the 2019 Boston Music Awards for the second consecutive year, as well as Album of the Year for Immunity.
+In December 2019, she won Pop Artist of the Year at the 2019 Boston Music Awards for the second consecutive year, as well as Album of the Year for Immunity.
 "Bags" was included in over 15 critics' lists ranking the year's top songs including Pitchfork's and Paste's lists of best songs of the decade.
-Immunity was included in over 10 critics' end of year lists, including The Guardian, Pitchfork, Billboard and Los Angeles Times.
-As of 2019, Clairo was managed by Mike Ahern and Jimmy Bui.
+Immunity was included in over 10 critics' end of year lists, including The Guardian, Pitchfork, Billboard, and the Los Angeles Times.
+Since 2019, Clairo has been managed by Mike Ahern and Jimmy Bui.

-In April 2020, Clairo revealed that she had begun working on her second studio album via a tweet of a screenshot of a playlist titled 'Album 2 (demos so far)'.
-On October of that same year, Clairo formed a new band called Shelly with indie-pop artist Claud and their two friends from Syracuse University, Josh Mehling and Noa Frances Getzug.
-The group released two songs, "Steeeam" and "Natural", on October 30, 2020.
-On June 11, 2021, Clairo released "Blouse", the first single from her second studio album, Sling, which was announced that same day.
-Sling is an album for Cottrill, but it is also a record of her attempts to reevaluate her goals in life.
-Sling, which replaces Immunity's sparse electronic flourishes with lush, acoustic folk frequently adorned with swooning vocal harmonies, delicate strings, and the warm swell of brass, bears the Laurel Canyon imprint.
-The album was released on July 16, 2021.
-In February 2022, Clairo embarked on the US leg of the Sling tour.
-She cancelled the last three dates of her North American tour, after a technical incident at her gig in Toronto left her with temporary hearing damage.
-Her opening show of the UK tour in Bristol, had to be cancelled after two songs due to a case of sinusitis that was affecting her voice, leading to her having a panic attack onstage, and walking off it.
-The Glasgow show was cancelled but the show the day after it in Manchester went ahead, and her final UK show of that tour was in London.
-In 2023, she will appear as an opening act for Boygenius during the inaugural Re:SET Concert Series.